nickytonline/source.nickytonline.github.io/src/pages/articles/2018-01-12-my-mac-setup/index.md

 * The Homebrew duo.
 These are a must have to simplify installing most things on your Mac.
 As soon as these are installed, you may proceed.
 * [Homebrew](https://brew.sh) - run `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` from the command line to install it.
 * [Homebrew Cask](https://caskroom.github.io) - run `brew tap caskroom/cask` from the command line to install it.
-* [Spectacle](https://www.spectacleapp.com), the best application I’ve found for managing windows on MacOS.
+* [Spectacle](https://www.spectacleapp.com), the best application I’ve found for managing windows on macOS.
 This is especially useful for anyone coming from Windows who are used to this out of the box functionality.
 Run `brew cask install spectacle` from the command line to install it.
 * [Alfred](https://www.alfredapp.com) ([buy the Alfred Powerpack](https://www.alfredapp.com/powerpack/buy/) to get the full use of Alfred).
 Run `brew cask install alfred` from the command line to install it.

 ### Alfred Setup